 - The last day to submit nominations will be the last Sunday of January.

 - The submission must include the application, a name and summary of the project, and the Eagle Scout’s contact information.

 - A complete duplicate copy of his Eagle Scout Service Project Workbook (previously submitted by the Scout to his Eagle board of review committee) must be attached to the application.

 - Please mail or deliver these documents to:

 - Attn: Jonathan Pleva

 The council - level winner will receive a certificate and a bronze device for the Eagle Scout embroidered knot from the National Eagle Scout Association.
-The presentation will take place at the Council's award dinner in the spring of 2017.
+The presentation will take place at the Council's award dinner in June.
 All council winners will be considered for the Regional Eagle Scout Project of the Year Award where those winners can bring home $500 to be used for future educational purposes.
 If you are able to advance to National consideration you could receive up to $2,500 toward future educational purposes.